Mimosa Champagne Gelatin Shots

 • Cold Water – This will cool the gelatin mixture down so that it can begin to set.

-While these garnishes are optional, I personally wouldn’t recommend skipping them – they’re tasty, cute, and so fun!
+While these garnishes are optional, I wouldn’t recommend skipping them — they’re tasty, cute, and so fun!

-• Use an Injector.
 This tool will make filling the shot cups a quick and easy process.
 It also guarantees that your kitchen stays mess-free.

 However, if you don’t have an injector, a pourable measuring cup should do the trick.

-• Watch Your Alcohol Amount.
 Be careful not to exceed ½ cup of champagne.
-Adding too much alcohol can cause the jello to not set properly.
+Adding too much alcohol can cause the gelatin to not set properly.

-• Add Garnishes Right Before Serving.
 If you do want to add either of the optional garnishes, timing is key!

 You can keep them in the fridge until it’s close to serving time, and they will be easy to grab and go with how they’re packaged in plastic shot cups.